Introducing Redpanda Migrator for Redpanda Connect

 • Difficult to tune performance: Between JVM garbage collection and years of bolt-on fixes, it's hard to tune MM2 to keep up with high-volume data flows while maintaining minimal replication lag.

-Here’s a quick demo of transferring data from a Kafka cluster to a Redpanda cluster using Kafka Migrator.
+Here’s a quick demo of transferring data from a Kafka cluster to a Redpanda cluster using our new Migrator tool.
 You can also check the Redpanda Connect Docs on GitHub for help getting started.

-Note that the Redpanda Connect components that enable Kafka Migrator’s functionality are:
+Note that the Redpanda Connect components that enable Redpanda Migrator’s functionality are:

-For convenience, these are bundled together in the kafka_migrator_bundle input and kafka_migrator_bundle output templates.
+For convenience, these are bundled together in the redpanda_migrator_bundle input and redpanda_migrator_bundle output templates.
 For those who prefer to read, here's a step-by-step breakdown of the demo.

 1. Create the Docker containers